Talava Arches and Caves

 Volcano and coralls

-Niue has formed on a volcano rising almost 4,000 m from the bed of ocean.
-It is capped with some 400 m thick layer of Miocene – Pliocene carbonates mostly formed by coralls.
+Niue has formed on a volcano rising almost 4,000 m from the bed of the ocean.
+It is capped with some 400 m thick layer of Miocene – Pliocene carbonates mostly formed by corals.
 Island rises up to 70 m high above the sea.

-Coast of Niue represents abrupt cliff – it is constantly washed out by sea waves.
-But, contrary to similar basalt or granite cliffs, here are no streams falling over the edge in the ocean.
-Such streams disappear in numerous cracks and seeps of carbonate rock well before the coast.
+Coast of Niue represents an abrupt cliff – it is constantly washed out by sea waves.
+But, contrary to similar basalt or granite cliffs, there are no streams falling over the edge in the ocean.
+Such streams disappear in numerous cracks and seep of carbonate rock well before the coast.

-As a result there are no surface streams on Niue – even after a heavy rainfall on few minutes the land is dry.
+As a result, there are no surface streams on Niue – even after heavy rainfall on few minutes the land is dry.

-As the time goes many seeps become wider and more and more water is diverted to them.
-Finally there forms a chasm or cave.
-Caves over the time become larger and larger and finally the ceiling collapses in some places (sinkhole) or wholly (chasm).
+As time goes many seeps become wider and more and more water is diverted to them.
+Finally, there forms a chasm or cave.
+Caves over time become larger and larger and finally, the ceiling collapses in some places (sinkhole) or wholly (chasm).
 Often natural rock bridges over the chasm remain.
-Hard water from the smaller seepages is depositing lime along the walls of these larger caves and as a result there form beautiful speleothems: stalactites, stalagmites and others.
+Hard water from the smaller seepages is depositing lime along the walls of these larger caves and as a result, there form beautiful speleothems: stalactites, stalagmites, and others.